washingtonstateuniversity/WSUMAGE-vagrant/README.md

 then you will be able to make calls to production thru the API.
 This will allow you to sink up you store to your development area to test out a bug you are seeing or design something that is very specific to the settings and content that is on the server.

 ***
+#`rake start` times
+This will give you an accurate time of loading the server.
+Thie first run as it primes the system, installs any missing items and getting Magento installed for the first time can take a bit, 10-20 mins depending on bandwidth, but the next time you bring up the box times can run as low as 3-4mins for a fresh `rake start`/`vagrant up`.
+There are ways to help insure that Vagrant runs as fast as possible, so here are a few we can share:

+1. Run everything of an SSD (solid state drive) for the fastest IO since sharing folders from your system can be slow
+1. Install NSF if possible
+1. Don't clean the install everytime, just clean the database
+1. package the first run and the next time you `rake start`/`vagrant up` will use that new box state which will quicken the loading.

+***